-As I prepare for another afternoon of district-provided professional development activities, I always make sure that I bring plenty of work to do (papers to grade, lesson planning, etc.).
-This isn’t because I have a bad attitude and hate professional development (PD).
+Whenever I prepare for an afternoon of district-provided professional development (PD) activities, I make sure that I bring plenty of work to do (papers to grade, lesson planning, etc.).
+This isn’t because I have a bad attitude and hate PD.
 A great PD event can really energize me to improve my classroom instruction.
-However, the sad fact is that the majority of PDs I attend are repetitive, simplistic, or downright boring.
+However, the sad fact is that the majority of PD sessions I attend are repetitive, simplistic, or downright boring.
 I bring other work to do so that I don’t get irritated when I feel that my time is being so carelessly wasted.

 I am not alone.
-According to the Center for Public Education’s Teaching the Teachers report (PDF), almost all teachers participate in PD throughout the year.
-However, a majority of those teachers find the PD in which they participate ineffective.
+According to the Center for Public Education’s Teaching the Teachers report, almost all teachers participate in PD throughout the year.
+However, a majority of those teachers find the PD they participate in ineffective.

 Thinking about this in the car on the way home after another wasted opportunity made me angry.
-Why is so much of the teacher professional development that I attend such a waste of time?
-Because, as Teaching the Teachers reports, a majority of PD is provided in a workshop model.
-And workshop models are inherently ineffective.
-It amounts to giving everyone the same information, regardless of their prior knowledge, skills, experience, and leaving it up to them to determine how (or if) it is implemented.
+Why is so much of the PD I attend such a waste of time?
+And the reason is, as Teaching the Teachers reports, a majority of PD is provided in a workshop model.
+And the workshop model is inherently ineffective because it amounts to giving everyone the same information, regardless of their prior knowledge, skills, and experience, and leaving it up to them to determine how (or if) it is implemented.

 For us teachers, think of this in terms of teaching a lesson.
 I’m going to teach you how to add fractions, regardless of how much you know or don’t know about the concept.
-For those who don’t even know what a fraction is, you’ll be so confused that the whole lesson will pass you by.
-For those who already know how to multiply and divide fractions, you’ll spend the whole lesson bored to tears.
+If you don’t even know what a fraction is, you’ll be so confused that the whole lesson will pass you by.
+If you already know how to multiply and divide fractions, you’ll spend the whole lesson bored to tears.
 Either way, I’m most likely never going to ask you about fractions again.

 We wouldn't teach our students this way.
 And if we don’t expect our students to come to class at the same level and learn in the exact same way, why do we expect it from teachers?